ionos-cloud/ionosctl/docs/subcommands/database-as-a-service/postgres/dbaas-postgres-logs-list.md

   -e, --end-time string     The end time for the query in RFC3339 format.
 Example: 2021-10-05T11:30:17.45Z -f, --force               Force command to execute without user input -h, --help                Print usage
   -l, --limit int           The maximal number of log lines to return.
-The command will print all logs, if this is not set
+If the limit is reached then log lines will be cut at the end (respecting the scan direction).
+Minimum: 1.
+Maximum: 5000 (default 100)
       --no-headers          When using text output, don't print headers -o, --output string       Desired output format [text|json] (default "text") -q, --quiet               Quiet output